fac-23/today-i-learned/posts/Getting to grips with GraphQL.md

 ### Variables

 In addition GraphQL allows for the use of variables in your query, combining several variables together proves to be an extremely powerful way to filter data and only return what is needed.
-Good resolver design can limit number of database querie efficiently reducing overfecthing.
+Good resolver design can limit number of database queries efficiently, reducing overfecthing.

 ```tsx
 export async function updateDayProgress(habit: string, complete: boolean) {